 Not all health insurance providers pay for virtual colonoscopy for colon cancer screening.
 Check with your health insurance provider to see which tests are covered.

 For the next part of the exam, you'll lie on your back.
 The exam table will be moved into the CT machine, and your body will be scanned.
-Then you'll turn over to lie on your abdomen or your side and your body will be scanned again.
+Then you'll turn over to lie on your belly or your side and your body will be scanned again.

 A virtual colonoscopy typically takes about 15 minutes.

-You can resume your usual activities after your virtual colonoscopy.
+You can restart your usual activities after your virtual colonoscopy.
 You may feel bloated or pass gas for a few hours after the exam as you clear any remaining air or gas from your colon.